Not a Member?

 Each blister pack (28 tablets) contains in the following order:

-Do not prescribe Lo Loestrin Fe to women who are known to have the following conditions:
+Lo Loestrin Fe is contraindicated in females who are known to have or develop the following conditions:

 Stop Lo Loestrin Fe if an arterial or deep venous thrombotic event occurs.
 Although use of COCs increases the risk of venous thromboembolism, pregnancy increases the risk of venous thromboembolism as much or more than the use of COCs.
 The risk of venous thromboembolism in women using COCs is 3 to 9 per 10,000 woman-years.
 The risk is highest during the first year of use of a COC.
 Use of COCs also increases the risk of arterial thromboses such as strokes and myocardial infarctions, especially in women with other risk factors for these events.
 The risk of thromboembolic disease due to oral contraceptives gradually disappears after COC use is discontinued.